bevyengine/bevy-website/content/news/2022-11-05-bevy-0.9/index.md

 assert!(results.contains(&2));
 ```

 This enables adding new tasks to the task pool scope while performing other tasks!
-This was a requirement for implementing the newly merged [Stageless RFC](https://github.com/bevyengine/rfcs/pull/45), but it enables new patterns for anyone spawning async tasks in Bevy!
+This was a requirement for implementing the newly merged (but not yet implemented) [Stageless RFC](https://github.com/bevyengine/rfcs/pull/45), but it enables new patterns for anyone spawning async tasks in Bevy!

 ## Hierarchy Query Methods